Directory | Site Map | Hazak HaYad | Monotheism

 The doctrine of the Trinity is the most controversial issue between Judaism and Christianity.
 The Synagogue says those who believe in the Trinity are idolaters.

 We also realize the doctrine is at the core of Muslim rejection of what they believe are Christian distortions of the true "Injil" (gospel) about the prophet Isa (Yeshua, Jesus).
-The Mosque says Christians are going to hell for believing in it.
+The Mosque says Christians teach "a monstrous falsehood" (Qur'an 19:88-89).
 [Note 1]

 Messianic believers should not allow any of these so-called "monotheistic" religions to influence what they accept as revealed truth.
 The most important reason to look seriously at the doctrine is rooted in Scripture, and it always has been.